Snunesnk/ft_ls-checker/README.md

 Ex: `./basic_test.sh path/to/your/ft_ls p`

+###### Adding tests:
-To add a new set of test, or just a new test, do `cp custom_test.sh name_of_new_test.sh` and edit your new test file following the instructions.
+To add a new set of test, do `cp custom_test.sh name_of_new_test.sh` and edit your new test file following the instructions.
+If you want to add a new test in an exiting set, just copy an existing test in the set an edit it following the instructions in `custom_test.sh`.